KQFN

-1580 AM is Canadian clear-channel frequency, on which CKDO in Oshawa, Ontario is the dominant Class A station.
+1580 AM is Canadian clear-channel frequency, on which CKDO in Oshawa is the dominant Class A station.
 There are no other Class A stations on this frequency in North America.

 History

 KYND

-The station first began broadcasting on June 1, 1960, with the call sign KYND.
+The station first began broadcasting on June 1, 1960, with the call sign to KYND.
 The station's license was assigned by the FCC on July 25, 1960.
 KYND was originally owned by Dick Gilbert, a singer, music editor, and disc jockey.
 During the period the station was KYND, it broadcast middle of the road music, and was branded as "The Kind Station".

 The station originally broadcast only during daytime hours, with a power of 10,000 watts.
 In the mid-1960s the station's power was increased 50,000 watts during the day, with a power of 10,000 watts during critical hours.
 In 1966, the station's owner, Dick Gilbert sold the station to Rene Cote for $341,250, which included $148,250 for station equipment and a noncompetition agreement, and $193,000 for a 10-year consultation contract.

 Buck Owens era

 KTUF

 In 1967, the station was purchased by Buck Owens for $350,000.
-Owens had the station's call letters changed to KTUF, and switched its format to country music, a field where Owens was a noted singer.
+Owens had the station's call sign changed to KTUF, and switched its format to country music, a field where Owens was a noted singer.
 In April 1969, KTUF's programming began to be simulcast on 102.5 KNIX-FM during daytime hours when KTUF was on the air, with KNIX-FM continuing the format at night.
 KNIX-FM had been purchased by Buck Owens the previous year.

 During the period the station was KTUF, the station was branded as "All American Radio" and "All American Country Radio".

 KNIX

-In 1973 the station's call sign was changed to KNIX, matching the call letters of its FM sister station.
+In 1973, the station's call sign was changed to KNIX, matching the call letters of its FM sister station.
 In 1980, KNIX began broadcasting 24 hours a day.
 From 1973 to 1985, the station aired a more traditional country sound, while sometimes simulcasting the FM station.
+In October 1984, the station began broadcasting in AM stereo using the Motorola C-QUAM system.
 In 1985, the station began a fulltime simulcast of KNIX-FM.

 KCWW

 On January 1, 1990, the station became an affiliate of Satellite Music Network's "Real Country" format and the call sign was changed to KCWW.
-While its full call sign was given during station identifications, the station's primary branding and over the air identification was "KCW" with the CW standing for "Country & Western."
+While its full call sign was given during station identifications, the station's primary branding and over the air identification was "KCW" with the CW standing for "Country & Western".
 During this period, KCWW served as the flagship station of the "Real Country" network, which station owner Buck Owens was co-owner of at the time.

 In July 1998, longtime station owner Buck Owens sold the station to ABC/Disney for $8,850,000.
-KCWW continued to air the "Real Country" country music format until its sale, when it flipped to Radio Disney on July 27, 1998.
+KCWW continued to air the "Real Country" country music format until its sale, when it flipped to Radio Disney on July 27.